 Each year the Board will determine the number of places likely to be available in the following year for the enrolment of students who live outside the home zone.
 The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

-The Board of Trustees invites applications for enrolment for all students wishing to attend Richmond Road School in 2017.
+The Board of Trustees invites applications for enrolment for all students wishing to attend Richmond Road School in 2020.
 Students who apply for our special programmes (bilingual units) are selected based on criteria set out in the enrolment scheme.
 If the number of applicants who meet the criteria exceeds the number of places available, students will be selected by ballot.
-If a ballot is required it will be held on date to be confirmed for 2018.
-The approximate number of spaces for 2017 are:

 Priority of Applications